kubernetes-up-and-running/kuard/README.md

 (Another way to think about it is that `:1` is essentially `:latest-1`)

+We also build versions for `arm`, `arm64`, and `ppc64le`.
+Just substitute the appropriate architecture in the image name.
+These aren't as well tested as the `amd64` version but seem to work okay.

 ### Development

 If you just want to do Go server development, you can build the client as part of a build `make`.
 It'll drop the result in to `sitedata/built/`.